Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Related Work

 \textbf{Synchronisation and Multi-Matching.} Cycle-consistency is often obtained as a post-processing step after obtaining pairwise matchings.
-Methods that establish cycle consistency in the set of pairwise matchings are commonly referred to as permutation synchronisation methods~\cite{pachauri2013permsync,zhou2015multi,Maset:YO8y6VRb,bernard2018nmfsync,birdal2019probabilistic}.
+The procedure to establish cycle consistency in the set of pairwise matchings is commonly referred to as permutation synchronisation~\cite{pachauri2013permsync,zhou2015multi,Maset:YO8y6VRb,bernard2018nmfsync,birdal2019probabilistic,bernard2021neurips}.
 There are also methods for directly obtaining cycle-consistent multi-matchings~\cite{Tron17,wang2018,bernard19}.
-Recently, permutation synchronisation has also been considered in a deep graph matching framework, where a separate permutation synchronisation module is utilised to generalise a two-graph matching approach to the matching of multiple graphs~\cite{wang2019neural}.
+Recently, permutation synchronisation has been considered in a deep graph matching framework, where a separate permutation synchronisation module is utilised to generalise a two-graph matching approach to the matching of multiple graphs~\cite{wang2019neural}.
 However, when applying such multi-matching approaches to image key point matching they have the significant shortcoming that they ignore the underlying 3D geometry of the 2D points.
-This makes it extremely difficult to establish correct matchings across images, which after all depict 2D projections of 3D objects in different poses, possibly even under starkly varying perspective projections.
+This makes it extremely difficult to establish correct matchings across images, which after all depict 2D projections of 3D objects in different poses, possibly even under varying perspective projections.
+This also applies to the recent method by \citet{wang2020Advances}, which simultaneously considers graph matching and clustering.

-\textbf{3D Reconstruction.} Obtaining 3D geometric information from 2D data is a widely studied problem known as 3D reconstruction.
-When relying on a monocular input only, 3D reconstruction is generally an ill-posed problem.
-To circumvent this, statistical 3D models~\cite{blanz1999bfm,loper2015smpl,Park_2019_CVPR} are commonly used as priors in such reconstruction tasks.
+\textbf{3D Reconstruction.} 3D reconstruction obtains geometric information from 2D data.
+When relying on single-view input only, it is generally an ill-posed problem.
 Reconstruction from a single image or video using a deformable 3D prior has for example been achieved by fitting a 3D morphable model of a specific object class such as humans bodies, faces, or cars, and then finding the parameters of the model that best explain the image~\cite{tewari17MoFA,bogo2016keepitsmpl,wang2020directshape}.
 However, the availability of a suitable 3D prior is a rather strong assumption.

-Video-based methods are able to utilise temporal information and temporal consistency constraints to reconstruct dynamic scenes.
-For the specific object class of faces, recently a method was proposed that is able to simultaneously learn a 3D face prior model while performing 3D reconstruction~\cite{tewari2019fml}.
-There are also some methods that do not assume explicit 3D prior models, but they exploit different geometric and photometric properties of 3D shapes to reconstruct 3D information from images~\cite{gkioxari2019meshrcnn,toeppe_et_al_cvpr13,Wu_2020_CVPR}.